GingJang/secure-net/README.md

 ___
 # Getting started

 You can use the given website... but I highly reccomend froking and using your own.
 (Instructions are given after you fork this project.
 Try it yourself!).
-This is because the priginal website might get stressed way too mcuh and make it harder for unblocking things.
+This is because the priginal website might get stressed way too much and make it harder for unblocking things.

 ### Disclaimer!